sgtcoolguy/axway-open-docs/content/en/docs/appc/Alloy_Framework/Alloy_Guide/Alloy_Test_Apps/User_Interface/ListView.md

 In addition to the <ListItem> elements declared in the XML, the templates.xml view-controller programmatically add items to the ListViewSection, conditionally applying either "requiredTemplate" or "template1" to each item.

-It's important to note that this code does not generate list items directly, but rather just updates the data [items](#!/api/Titanium.UI.ListSection-property-items) array of the ListViewSection.
+{{% alert title="💡 Hint" color="info" %}}It's important to note that this code does not generate list items directly, but rather just updates the data [items](#!/api/Titanium.UI.ListSection-property-items) array of the ListViewSection.
 The actual rendering of list items is left to the native control, based on the current scroll position.
-In this way, a ListView can display very large number of items without compromising performance.
+In this way, a ListView can display very large number of items without compromising performance.{{% /alert %}}

 *app/controllers/templates.js*